LegioN2004/Programs/JAVA/kunal-java-dsa/assignments/src/ConditionalsAndLoops/03-conditionals-loops.md

 21. Java Program Vowel Or Consonant
 22. Perfect Number In Java
 23. Check Leap Year Or Not
-24. Sum Of A Digits Of Number
+24. Sum Of A Digits Of Number ( everyone knows this )
 25. Kunal is allowed to go out with his friends only on the even days of a given month.
 Write a program to count the number of days he can go out in the month of August.
 26. Write a program to print the sum of negative numbers, sum of positive even numbers and the sum of positive odd numbers from a list of numbers (N) entered by the user.
 The list terminates when the user enters a zero.

+# doneeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee boiiiiiiiiiiiiiiiiiiiiiiiii!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! letssssssssss goooooooooooooooooooooooooooo